eslint/rfcs/README.md

 RFC author (like any other developer) is welcome to post an implementation for review after the RFC has been accepted.

+When a pull request has implemented an RFC, the RFC should be updated with a link to the PR implementing it.

 **Thanks to the [Ember RFC process](https://github.com/emberjs/rfcs) for the inspiration for ESLint's RFC process.**